How Fate Intervened on John Lennon’s Last No. 1 Single

 Listen to John Lennon's '(Just Like) Starting Over'

 Things seemed to have come full circle for Lennon.
 The addition of a tiny Tibetan wishing bell to open the track was seen as a way to illustrate the contrast between his life at the time and that of his debut solo album 10 years before.
 Back then, 1970’s painfully autobiographical Plastic Ono Band began with a darkly tolling church bell.
 This final touch completed things on Sept.
 26, 1980.

-A Grammy nomination for Record of the Year followed, though it lost to Kim Carnes’ “Bette Davis Eyes.”
-Still, there was no shortage of appreciation for Lennon at the ceremony.
+A Grammy nomination for Record of the Year followed, though Lennon lost to Kim Carnes’ “Bette Davis Eyes.”
+Still, there was no shortage of appreciation for him at the ceremony.
 Ono, in fact, delivered the evening’s most emotional moment when she and Sean took the stage to accept the Album of the Year award for Double Fantasy.